rock-solid/wordpress-mobile-pack/readme.txt

 Please make sure that the endpoint exporting the content can be accessed and doesn't show errors or notices.
 From a browser, go to the following address: http://yoursite.com/wp-content/plugins/wordpress-mobile-pack/export/content.php?content=exportcategories&limit=5&callback=Ext.data.JsonP.callback.
 You should see a text starting with "Ext.data.JsonP.callback".
 If the page displays a "403 forbidden" message or has any errors / notices, it means that the content will not be available to the mobile web app.

-= I have enabled Wordpress Mobile Pack, but I still see the desktop theme on my smartphone = If you are using a cache plugin, please check the [docs](http://support.appticles.com/optimizing-cache-plugins-wordpress-mobile-pack/).
-Some additional settings on the cache plugin might be required to correctly enable the mobile detection from Wordpress Mobile Pack.
+= I have enabled Wordpress Mobile Pack, but I still see the desktop theme on my smartphone = Some additional settings on the cache plugin might be required to correctly enable the mobile detection from Wordpress Mobile Pack.

 = What can I use to replace contact forms? =
 Most of the sites we come across use contact forms to allow users to get in touch or/and send messages.
 However, when targeting mobile users, forcing them to fill out a dull form (usually pretty long) is the worst UX you can offer to your mobile audience.
 Instead, here are [a couple of approaches](http://support.appticles.com/replacing-contact-forms-with-click-to-call-links-for-your-mobile-web-application/) you could try out in your mobile web application: